This is an excerpt from the Scala Cookbook, 2nd Edition. This is Recipe 23.7, Creating Meaningful Type Names with Opaque Types.

 In keeping with practices like Domain-Driven Design (DDD), you want to give values that have simple types like

-Int more meaningful type names to make your code safer.
+Int more meaningful type names to make your code safer and easier to read.

-In Scala 3, use opaque types to create meaningful type names.
+In Scala 3, the solution is to use opaque types to create meaningful type names.
 For an example of the problem, when a customer orders something on an e-commerce website you may add it to a cart using the

 customerId and the